 - International gaming revenue more than doubled on an annual basis, accounting for 23% of total gaming revenue.

 - Tencent is gaining traction in enterprise services.
-Fintech and Business Services revenues jumped 39% year on year to RMB 29.92 million in Q4.
+Fintech and Business Services revenues jumped 39% year on year to RMB 29.92 billion in Q4.

 - Tencent Meeting, a video conferencing tool, exceeded 10 million DAUs within two months of its launch in December.
 James Mitchell, Tencent’s chief strategic officer said in an earnings call, “we’re very focused on market coverage and we’re not worried about the monetization yet.”

 - Mini programs generated more than RMB 800 billion in transaction volume during 2019.
 Fresh fruit and vegetable providers saw a steep uptake in users.